Skip to main content

 Progression along the Assistant Professor salary scale normally occurs by way of annual increments to the next salary point, or at other intervals in line with Public Sector pay provisions.
 Accelerated advancement allows the Assistant Professor to progress by two increments at the next annual increment date, instead of the usual one increment.
 In very exceptional circumstances, the Junior Academic Progression Committee may award more than two increments.

 Accelerated advancement is not considered part of normal career progression.
 Accelerated advancement may only be awarded following successful review by the Junior Academic Progression Committee.
-The Committee will only award accelerated advancement where the Assistant Professor's performance is deemed to be outstanding (see point 7 below).
+The Committee will only award accelerated advancement where the Assistant Professor's performance is deemed to be outstanding (see section 7, Procedure for Accelerated Advancement applications, set out in the policy).

 Eligibility